 Not all flocks fly together in the same species.
-For example, macaws, Amazons, and conures are known to live with each other in multi-species communities.
-This provides additional safety and protection from predators.
+For example, macaws, Amazons, and conures are known to live with each other in multi-species communities, providing additional protection from predators.

-Similarly, African grey parrots only live and fly together and don’t allow other parrot species to join them.
-20 to 30 birds typically live in one flock.
+However, African grey parrots only live and fly together and don’t allow other parrot species to join them.
+20 to 30 African greys usually live in one flock.

 Some parrot groups migrate to warmer climates.
 When they do, they fly in a V-shaped formation to reduce fatigue.
-This also ensures all birds have protection against predators because they all have eyes on each other.
+This ensures that they have protection from predators because they can see each other.

 Why Do Parrots Fly In Pairs?

 Wild parrots are often found flying in pairs.
-According to the National Institute for Mathematical and Biological Synthesis, researchers found that in captive groups, parrots have a preference for an individual parrot and are usually found near their mate.
+According to the National Institute for Mathematical and Biological Synthesis, researchers found that in captive groups, parrots prefer an individual parrot and are usually found near their mate.

 Similarly, mated parrots are most loyal to each other, not their entire flock.
 When flying, paired parrots use less effort to fly, flapping their wings less frequently.
 That’s because they conserve energy by only keeping an eye on their mate when they’re in the air.

-Monk parakeets are most likely to fly in pairs.
-This behavior is a significant part of their social structure.
+Monk parakeets are most likely to fly in pairs as this behavior is a significant part of their social structure.